dddrrreee/cs140e-25win/labs/15-vm-coherence/README.md

     of how the machine works.

 Some additional ones:
+  - Make a flush routine that only flushes the specific VA information.
+    Measure the cost difference (huge).

-  - Write faster flushing operations:  What we have is very slow in that it flushes everything rather than flushing just the needed virtual address.
+  - More general: Write faster flushing operations:  What we have is very slow in that it flushes everything rather than flushing just the needed virtual address.
 Change the PTE modification code to be more precise.

-  - You can make a virtual memory system that does not use page tables by carefully adding entries to the "locked" region in the TLB on miss (or before).
-It's an interesting exercise to redo the VM in this way.

   - Use memory protection to improve your digital analyzer error.
     You can use memory protection to eliminate the if-statement